carelvwyk/bitgo-docs/index.html.md

 ### HTTP Request

-`DELETE /api/v1/wallet/:wallet/user/:userId`
+`DELETE /api/v1/wallet/:walletId/user/:userId`

 ### URL Parameters

 Parameter | Required | Description
 --------- | -------- | -----------
-wallet | Yes | The ID of the wallet userId | Yes | The user id of the user to remove (can be found on the wallet object)
+walletId | Yes | The ID of the wallet userId | Yes | The user id of the user to remove (can be found on the wallet object)

 ### Response